Amber Gaylor

-Amber Gaylor is an association footballer who plays as a midfielder for Billericay Town F.C.
-Women in the FA Women's National League South East division.
+Amber Gaylor (born 22 February 1995) is an association footballer who plays as a midfielder for Real Bedford F.C. in the FA Women's National League Division 1 South East.

 Gaylor made twelve appearances in the FA Women's Super League in the 2018–19 season for Yeovil Town, scoring one goal.

 In January 2020 she moved from the London Lionesses to join Crystal Palace.
 She and Siobhan Wilson were both signed by the manager Dean Davenport.